Vishwanath-Ojha/Notification-System/CHECKLIST.md

 ### For Productionizing It
 1. Read INTEGRATION.md (full integration strategy)
-2. Replace in-memory with PostgreSQL
-3. Add WebSocket for real-time
+2. Add WebSocket for real-time
-4. Add preferences and analytics
+3. Add preferences and analytics
-5. Deploy to staging

 ---